Agoric/documentation/main/zoe/api/zoe.md

     accompanying the escrow of `payments` dictating what the user expects to get back from Zoe.
 It has keys `give`, `want`, and `exit`. `give` and `want` are records with keywords as keys and `amounts` as values.
-The proposal is a user's understanding of the contract that they are entering when they make an offer.
-See `E(zoe).offer()` for full details.
+If it is compatible with the contract, the contract tries to satisfy it.
+If not, the contract kicks the `seat` out.
+    Offer safety is always enforced; if kicked out, the user gets back what they put in.
+If the contract attempts to satisfy it, they either get what they asked for or Zoe ensures they get back their deposit.
   - Example:
     ```js
     const { want, give, exit } = sellerSeat.getProposal();